 —The transmission of group addressed BU(s) has ended, where the group addressed BU(s) are expected to be received by the EL STA following a DTIM Beacon.

-When the S1G STA cannot complete frames exchanges within Max Awake Interval, a new back-off procedure is invoked after stopping the current transmission.
+When the S1G STA cannot complete frames exchanges within ELMaxAwakeTimer, a new back-off procedure is invoked after stopping the current transmission and once the ELRecoveryTimer has expired.